Magnificent Diego Rivera Murals in Mexico City and Breakfast!

 Meanwhile, Diego was becoming an international superstar.
 He had been in the United States since 1931 painting murals in San Francisco and Detroit then had a one-man show in the New York City Museum of Modern Art (MoMA) that was a massive hit.

-John D. Rockefeller Jr. was taking the Standard Oil fortune and building the grandest building complex in New York City.
-John’s wife was on the board of the MoMA and had bought several of Diego’s pieces at the big show.
 John’s son, Nelson Rockefeller, future Vice President of the United States, was charged with recruiting and managing the Rockefeller Center mural project.
-They were all well aware of Diego’s politics but they wanted him anyway.
+They were all well aware of Diego’s politics but wanted him anyway.
 The Rockefellers thought that a well-defined contract would leash the wily communist while painting the lobby of one of the most visible buildings in the world.

 Egged on by the local papers and recently kicked out of the Communist Party, Diego read through the contract and renegotiated or broke just about every point other than the theme.
 Diego interpreted this as the fight between capitalism and socialism for the development of the third world.